JuicyLung91/cookiwi/README.md

     window.cookiwi.init(cookie); //initialise the cookiebanner
 ```

-You can cuustomize the text strings by adding a `content` object to the `cookie` object.
+You can customize the text strings by adding a `content` object to the `cookie` object.
 You can also customize the colors by adding a `palette` object.

 #### Full example